Skip to main content

 When a Class Stores Variables

-When a class stores a variable, the object it references remains in memory.
+When a class stores a variable, any object it references will stay in memory as long as the reference exists.

-This object remains in memory until it becomes eligible for garbage collection when the variable is no longer needed.
+The object remains in memory until it is no longer referenced, at which point it becomes eligible for garbage collection.

 Example of a Class Storing Variables